samdjstevens/ecs-microservices-workshop/docs/writing-constructs.md

 }
 ```

 We've made some tweaks here and there to the code to use the props of the construct, but it is pretty much the same.
-TODO: highlight changes??

 ### Retrieving data from constructs

+Sometimes we will want to retireve data or child constructs from constructs so that we can use them in the stack.
+For our stack, we have an output that shows the URL of the backend service.

+Add the highlighted lines below to define a readonly property of the construct, which will expose the URL of the service being created.

 ```javascript title="lib/backend-service.ts"{7,25}
 import { Stack, StackProps, CfnOutput } from 'aws-cdk-lib';